BxCppDev/BxInstallers/README.rst

 (several GB) because some third party software packages are really big (ROOT,  Geant4  and  associated  datasets...) and  also  the  building process uses quite a large amount  of storage.
 Please make sure you can find such a large space on your disks.
+It is probably a bad idea to install the software stack in your home directory.

 BxInstallers supports  a few  environment variables to  locate working directories used to build and install libraries: